Ulmus uyematsui: Pests and diseases

+Specimens grown from seed in Hampshire, UK, have grown to maturity unaffected by Dutch elm disease.
+However, at one site all trees were afflicted by slime flux Pectobacterium carotovorum in the summer of 2022 but with no lasting consequences.

 Cultivation

 U. uyematsui is rare in cultivation beyond Taiwan; it was introduced to commerce in the Netherlands in 2011.
 U. uyematsui was selected as one of eight tree species considered hardy enough to survive in the ecological reclamation of the Wujiazi iron mine 270 km north-east of Beijing in Liaoning Province, China, where winter temperatures fall as low as -20 C.

+U. uyematsui was introduced to Great Fontley, UK, as seed misidentified as U. davidiana; many were disseminated to the RBG Edinburgh, Sir Harold Hillier Gardens and Spinners Nursery in the New Forest before the error was realized.

 Etymology

 The species is named for K. Uyematsu, who collected the plant in 1913.